QuentinOchem/ada-spark-rfcs/considered/rfc-oop-constructors.rst

    V3 : T3 := T3'Make(5);    -- Compilation error, no more constructor with 1 parameter for T3
    V3 : T3 := T3'Make(5, 6); -- OK

-The introduction of a by-copy constructor is the only case that does not remove the parameterless default constructor.

 Constructors and Generics
 -------------------------